Transposition Approach to Optimal Control of McKean-Vlasov SPDEs: Introduction

 As it is necessary in the stochastic case to consider a second order Taylor expansion of the cost functional, due to the unbounded variation of the driving Wiener process, this also involves second order derivatives of the coefficients involving $L$-derivatives up to second order.
 It was a crucial observation in \cite{Buckdahn2016} that in the formulation of Pontraygin's maximum principle for optimal controls of McKean-Vlasov stochastic differential equations, only second order derivatives of the coefficients of the type $\partial_{xx}\phi$ and $\partial_{y\mu} \phi$ appear.
 Derivatives of the type $\partial_{x\mu}\phi$ and $\partial_{\mu\mu}\phi$ can be neglected since they involve certain (conditional) expectations smoothing the unbounded variation in the underlying controlled stochastic evolution process.
 This observation can be also verified in the present infinite dimensional setting.
 The corresponding statement is formulated in Proposition \ref{prop4.5-1} and Corollary \ref{cor3.1} below.

-In summary, this paper provides a first step toward closing the existing gap in the literature by simultaneously overcoming the two principal difficulties that arise in the infinite-dimensional McKean–Vlasov framework.
-We treat the second-order adjoint equation, which is a BSEE in the non-Hilbert space $\mathcal L(H)$, by means of relaxed transposition solutions, and we rely on the recently developed theory of Lions derivatives in infinite dimensions to rigorously formulate the required first- and second-order measure derivatives.
-Within this framework, we establish a Pontryagin-type maximum principle for optimal control problems governed by general McKean–Vlasov SPDEs with nonconvex control domains and the control enters the diffusion term— a setting that, to the best of our knowledge, has not previously been treated in the infinite-dimensional case.
+In summary, this is the first work to study optimal control problems for infinite dimensional McKean-Vlasov SPDEs with nonconvex control domains.
+Our approach is based on the transposition method combined with Lions derivatives for coefficients taking values in infinite dimensions.
+This allows us to work under a general filtration, rather than restricting to the natural filtration, thereby a broader class of stochastic systems.
+Within this framework, we establish a Pontryagin-type maximum principle for McKean–Vlasov SPDEs with nonconvex control domains, where the control enters the diffusion term and the filtration is general, a setting which has not been previously treated in the infinite-dimensional case.

 The rest of the paper is organized as follows: In Section 2 we formulate precise assumptions on \eqref{system0} and \eqref{cost1}.
 We state the first and second-order adjoint states and formulate our main result on Pontryagin maximum principle in Theorem \ref{thm4.1}.
 Section 3 states and further analyzes first and second order variational equations needed for the Taylor expansion of the cost functional.
 Section 4 deals with well-posedness of the adjoint states within the theory of (relaxed) transposition solutions.
-The final Section 5 provides the proof of Theorem \ref{thm4.1}.
+Section 5 provides the proof of Theorem \ref{thm4.1}.
+The final Section 6 provides an illustrative example to our McKean-Vlasov SPDE control problem.